 \subsection{D. ANOMALOUS HALL CONDUCTIVITY}

 The anomalous Hall effect (AHE) is a notable characteristic of magnetic materials.
 Three particular contributions to the anomalous Hall conductivity (AHC), $\sigma^{\rm an}_{xy}$ are commonly distinguished: the intrinsic contribution, $\sigma^{\rm an, in}$, which arises solely from the material's band structure, the skew scattering contribution $\sigma^{\rm an, sk}$, and the side jump contribution $\sigma^{\rm an, sj}$.
 The latter two arise from extrinsic mechanisms.~\cite{RevModPhys.82.1539} All three contributions are additive, $\sigma^{\rm an} = \sigma^{\rm an, in} + \sigma^{\rm an, sk} + \sigma^{\rm an, sj}$.
 Here, we consider only the intrinsic contribution to the AHC, which is known to reach large values in magnetic WSMs.~\cite{liu2018giant,PhysRevX.8.041045,PhysRevB.103.144410,PhysRevB.105.035107,PhysRevB.97.060406} This behavior is considered to be due to the non-trivial band topology at WPs with related large Berry curvature $\Omega(k)$.
-As $k-$space analogy to magnetic dipoles, pairs of WPs act as sources and drains of Berry curvature which, in turn, generates the AHC.
+As $k-$space analogy to magnetic dipoles, pairs of WPs act as sources and sinks of Berry curvature which, in turn, generates the AHC.

 The Kubo-formula linear-response approach was used to evaluate the AHC from the Berry curvature,~\cite{PhysRevB.103.205104} based on the available tight-binding Hamiltonian:

 where $\epsilon_{abc}$ is the Levi-Civita tensor, $f_0(E_n(k))$ is the equilibrium Fermi-Dirac distribution function, n is the band index, $E_n(k)$ is the related eigenvalue at $k$, and $\Omega^c_{n}$ is the $c$-component of the Berry curvature.